Sri Lankans vote for new parliament, shrugging off coronavirus fear

 But Rajapaksa said he has felt hobbled since he took over as president.
 "I need power to implement my economic programme which you voted for,” he told supporters last week.

 The opposition led by Sajith Premadasa, son of assassinated president Ranasinghe Premadasa, has warned of the risk of autocracy if the presidency is invested with more powers.
-Votes are to be counted on Thursday and the results should be known that day.
-(Writing by Sanjeev Miglani Editing by Robert Birsel)
+(Additional reporting by Waruna Karunatilake ;Writing by Sanjeev Miglani Editing by Robert Birsel)